thoas/picfit/README.rst

       }
     }

-With this config, we will store keys on Redis_.
+Keys will be stored on Redis_, we highly suggest to setup persistence_.

-Images will be stored on Amazon S3 at the location ``/path/to/directory``.
+Image files will be stored on Amazon S3 at the location ``/path/to/directory``.

 ``[ACL]`` can be: